opensoars/f_/readme.md

 Asynchronous Node.js made easier.

 ### Problem to be solved
 Write asynchronous Node.js programs without ending up with hard to maintain, read and write 'cristmas tree' code.
-So we won't end up in (callback) hell!
+So we won't find ourself in (callback) hell!

+### How are we going to solve this problem?
+Allow programmers to use a simple API which will take care of separation of concerns in a modularized way.

 ### Introduction
 Every (good) Node program is mainly written asynchronously.
 Ofcourse smaller tasks in larger asynchronous tasks will be synchronous.
 Some examples are: